 Be still my heart “Mushroom Wellington”.
 This is a melt in your mouth and warm your heart kind of recipe that will make everyone keep coming back for more!

-When I used to eat meat ( wow how I have changed my ways) I loved beef Wellington bites from this burger place we used to go to in CT.
+When I used to eat meat I loved beef Wellington bites from this burger place we used to go to in CT.
 It was one of my go to appetizers I would order on the rare occasions I was eating red meat (even though I used to eat meat I limited it to mostly chicken and fish).
-Now that I have changed to 100% Vegetarian diet (which I love so much) I wanted to create that same type of cute little package containing big flavor and meaty ingredients that I could easily make as a meal paired with a hearty salad or even for entertaining.
+Now that I have changed my eating habits (which I love so much) I wanted to create that same type of cute little package containing big flavor and meaty ingredients that I could easily make as a meal paired with a hearty salad or even for entertaining.
 That’s when I thought of this delicious dish!
 Why not switch the meat out for hearty, meaty Portobello mushrooms?
 I was so inspired!

 I scoured Pinterest for techniques and ingredients for making beef Wellington and just applied that to my Vegetarian rendition.
-I was very surprised that it came out great the first time since I typically end up making my recipes about 5-10 times before I feel like they are good enough to share.
+I was very surprised that it came out great the first time.
 I got lucky with this one.